HydroMassage vs. Regular Massage: What’s the Difference?

 HydroMassage vs. Regular Massage

-In contrast, a HydroMassage bed (or lounge chair) contains pressurized jets that move up and down your body to give you a relaxing, dry, water massage.
+In contrast, a HydroMassage bed (or lounge chair) contains pressurized jets that move up and down your body to give you a relaxing, dry, water massage, also known as hydrotherapy.
 One of the significant benefits of this bed is that it keeps you completely dry with its waterproof cover.
 You can head to the HydroMassage lounge right after your workout, lay or sit down fully clothed, and use the screen or remote to completely customize your massage.
 So, each and every HydroMassage experience works on the areas that you need it to.
 The sessions last for about 10 minutes (varies by location) and allow you to enjoy a book, game, or whatever is playing on the screen.
 HydroMassage is also a mere fraction of the cost of a regular massage with the average regular massage costing $60 an hour, and HydroMassage generally being included in a membership that you already own.
 At Chuze Fitness, you can enjoy unlimited HydroMassage with the Premium and More memberships, which are as low as $20 a month and give you access to tons of other amenities as well.

 The Benefits of Massage